cybertraining-dsc/fa20-523-307/project/project.md

 There are some problems that arrise with EMH.
 One problem is that "stock prices does not follow a random walk pattern and can be predicted to a certain degree"[2].
 Another problem associated with EMH is with the information's unpreidctability, the unpredictability is called into question with the introduction of social media (Facebook, Twitter, blogs).
 The rise of social media can be a early indicator for news before it is released/published.

 ## 2. DataSets

-The datasets that will be used are the tweets from President Trump's personal account as well as Yahoo Fiance data.
-Financial data will be gathered from Yahoo Finance's API.
-President Trump's twitter data will be from the following dataset available on Kaggle (https://www.kaggle.com/austinreese/trump-tweets?select=trumptweets.csv).

-The data will span from President Trumps inauguration to January 2020.
+In this project, two datasets will be used -
+* The NASDAQ values from November 2016 to January 2020.
+This data was obtained through Yahoo!
+Finance and includes Date, Open, High, Low, Close, Adj Close, and Volume for a given day.

+* President Trump's tweets during the periods of November 2016 to January 2020 is over 41,000 tweets.
+The data includes id, link, content, date, retweets, favorites, mentions, hashtags, and geo for every tweet in the timeframe.
+Since the perfomance of the prediction is on a daily basis, tweets will be split up by Date.
+This data is available on Kaggle (https://www.kaggle.com/austinreese/trump-tweets?select=trumptweets.csv).

 To strengthen the prediction, even more, some code from the 2016 election’s analysis of markets may be utilized but the focus will be on the markets during the Trump administration.
 Rally data maybe introduced in order to have a deeper sense of some of the tweets when it comes to important news that is announces at President Trump's rallies.
 In order to have a realistic and strong prediction, the financial data needs to be aligned with the timing of tweets but news that has already started to affect the markets before a tweet has been sent out needs to be taken into account.

+## Data Cleaning and Preprocessing

+The data obtained needs to be cleaned and pre-processed in order to make it reliable for analysis.

+### Twitter Data

+When importing the Twitter data, there are several things that are noticed when printing the first five rows.
+Three of the columns mention, hashtags, and geo are currenly showing NaN.
+After calculating the missing values, all the values in these columns are missing or are zero so we can drop these columns from the dataframe.

+The tweets are one of the last columns needed to be cleaned.
+The text of the tweets needs to be unifomred in order to conduct analysis.
+Removing punctuations was the first step followed by removing content specificly seen in tweets.
+These could be the word retweet, the hashtag symbol(#), the @ symbol followed by a username, and any hyperlinks that could be in a tweet.

+### Stock Data

+Stock data has a unique set of challenges when it comes to cleaning.
+Unlike tweets, stock data is only available Monday through Friday and is not available for holidays that the market is closed.
+In order to have a complete dataset, several options are available.
+One option is to drop the tweets that fall on a weekend.
+This would not be usefull since markets can react to news that happens on the weekend.
+Another option is to approximate the missing values in the stock data.
+This has not been conducted yet.

 ## 3. Methodology/Process